|Nutrition Facts (per serving)|

 Add enough vegetable oil (or melt enough shortening or lard) in a small skillet to have a depth of about an inch of fat, and heat until fat sizzles when the dough is added.
 Fry breads in batches until golden brown on both sides, turning them once.

-Drain tortas fries on paper towels and sprinkle with sugar while still hot.
+Drain fried tortas on paper towels and sprinkle with sugar while still hot.